CTSRD-CHERI/cheri-c-programming/src/background/cheri-capabilities.md

 The compression scheme uses a floating-point representation, allowing high-precision bounds for small objects, but requiring stronger alignment and padding for larger allocations (see [Bounds alignment due to compression](../apis/bounds-alignment-due-to-compression.html)).
+As a result, allocators handling large objects may define "spatial safety" as providing non-aliasing rather than the guarantee of a trap, as allocation bounds may not exactly align to architectural capability bounds.